-That is just short form for First Information Report.
-A victim, witness or any other person knowing about a 'cognisable' offence can file an FIR.
-What you say in the FIR will start the process whereby the police make inquiries about the matter and gather facts to see if there is a case that can be made out.
+That is the just short form for First Information Report.
+A victim, witness or any other person knowing about a "cognisable" offence can file an FIR.
+What you say in the FIR will start the police making inquiries about the matter and gathering facts to see if there is a case that can be made out.

-57. Do I have to go only to the local police station or can I file my FIR with any police station?
+59. Do I have to go only to the local police station or can I file my FIR with any police station?